vitoralbiero/img2pose/README.md

   <figcaption>Figure 1: We estimate the 6DoF rigid transformation of a 3D face (rendered in silver), aligning it with even the tiniest faces, without face detection or facial landmark localization.
 Our estimated 3D face locations are rendered by descending distances from the camera, for coherent visualization.</figcaption>
 </figure>

+## TL;DR
+This repository provides a novel method for six degrees of fredoom (6DoF) detection on multiple faces without the need of prior face detection.
+After prediction, one can visualize the detections (as show in the figure above), customize projected bounding boxes, or crop and align each face for further processing.
+See details below.

 ## Table of contents

 <!--ts-->